omeka/classic-enduser/docs/Installation/Installing.md

-# Installation
+# Installing

-## Preparing to Install
+## Preparing to install
-Before installing Omeka Classic, make sure your web server meets our basic [system requirements](System_Requirements.md).
+Before installing Omeka Classic, make sure your web server meets our [system requirements](System_Requirements.md).
 These are standard requirements that are available with many web hosting services.
+Check the dependencies of your intended plugins.
 Once these requirements are met, all you need to do is install the Omeka software.

-7 Easy Installation Steps
+7 easy installation steps
 -----------

 !!! note